aposb/stereo-matching-using-dynamic-programming-fast/README.md

 # Stereo Matching using Dynamic Programming (Optimized)
-An optimized Matlab implementation of Dynamic Programming for stereo matching that **focuses on speed** with a small improvement for better results.
+An optimized Matlab implementation of Dynamic Programming for stereo matching that **focuses on speed**.
 It uses matrix operations and other techniques to make the program run even faster.
+In addition, this method gives better results.

 ## Input Image
 The Tsukuba stereo image that used as input.